 NCDPI may nominate up to four schools and a single district that they assess to be the highest performing in their jurisdiction, based on the Public and Private School Authorities' evaluation of applicants' achievement in all Pillars and every Element.
 The Public and Private School Authorities are encouraged to use the Framework of standards and the sample application template provided by the NCDPI to assist in the preparation of school or district.
-Application and Framework documents can be found on the NCDPI School Planning website at www.SchoolClearinghouse.org under 2020 Green Ribbon Schools.
+Application and Framework documents can be found on the NCDPI School Planning website at External Resources | NC DPI under 2024 Green Ribbon Schools.

-The 2020 Green Ribbon Schools Application and the 2020 Green Ribbon District Application are templates or guides as to the content of the application to be sent to NCDPI.
-Following the application order is mandatory but may be reformatted and produced as the Public and Private School Authorities may like.
+The 2024 Green Ribbon Schools Application and the 2024 Green Ribbon District Application are templates or guides as to the content of the application to be sent to NCDPI.
+When using the provided template(s), following the application order is mandatory.
+Alternatively, Public and Private School Authorities may consider other formats by reviewing previous Honoree submissions on the U.S. Department of Education website.
 The total written application shall not exceed 17 pages.
 This should allow room to include pertinent data in support of the response to the "Pillars."